sloppylopez/pythonProject/README.md

 ###Description

-Hello world project with ML using tensorflow, it calculates the probability of surviving in the Titanic by age using linear regression as estimator
+Hello world project with ML using Tensorflow, Flash and Python3, it calculates the probability of surviving in the Titanic by age using linear regression as estimator

 ###Init Project